isomerpages/mccy-iccs/pages/Venue & Travel Advisory.md

 Travellers are required to be fully vaccinated in order to be eligible to travel to Singapore and enter the Conference.
 You may refer to [Vaccinated Status for Travel to Singapore](https://safetravel.ica.gov.sg/stpl/vaccination-requirements) for more details.

-Please take note from 1 Jan 2022, there will no longer be a concession for unvaccinated individuals to perform Pre-Event Testing in lieu of being fully vaccinated.
+Please take note from 1 January 2022, there will no longer be a concession for unvaccinated individuals to perform Pre-Event Testing in lieu of being fully vaccinated.
 All attendees need to be <sup>#</sup>fully vaccinated against COVID-19.

 <sup>#</sup>Full vaccination refers to:
 •	having received the appropriate regimen of World Health Organisation Emergency Use Listing (WHO EUL) vaccines including their respective duration post-vaccination for the vaccine to be fully effective and had their vaccination records ingested in MOH’s national IT systems